ghi-electronics/Documentation/software/tinyclr/tutorials/file-system.md

 ## SD Card
 SD and MMC cards are fully supported as detailed on the [SD tutorial](sd-cards.md) page.

-The example below requires the `GHIElectronics.TinyCLR.IO` and `GHIElectronics.TinyCLR.Devices.Storage` libraries and a device with an SD card.
+The example below requires the `GHIElectronics.TinyCLR.IO` and `GHIElectronics.TinyCLR.Devices.SecureStorage` libraries and a device with an SD card.

 > [!Note]
 > Make sure the namespace statement in the following code is changed to match the namespace of your project.